Limit Order Books: A Mathematical Description of an LOB

-Often it is desirable to compare orders on the bid side and the ask side of the limit order book.
-In these cases, the concept of a single \emph{relative price of an order} is useful:
+It is often desirable to compare orders on the bid side and the ask side of an LOB.
+In these cases, the concept of a single \emph{relative price of an order} is useful.